yennar/QGtkStyleNoneX11/README.md

 ---------

 1. Unzip zip/GTK_2_10_WIN32.zip, add its /bin to `%PATH`
-1. Unzip zip/qt-opensource-windows-[arch]-[vcver]-[qtver].zip, overwrite your existed QtCoreX.dll and QtGuiX.dll with the ones in the zipball
+1. For Qt4, Unzip zip/qt-opensource-windows-[arch]-[vcver]-[qtver].zip, overwrite your existed QtCore4.dll and QtGui4.dll with the ones in the zipball
+1. For Qt5, Unzip zip/qt-opensource-windows-[arch]-[vcver]-[qtver].zip, overwrite your existed QtWidgets5.dll with the one in the zipball

  Enable Gtk Style
 ------------------